 How Far Back Does a Level 2 Background Check Go?

-In most cases, a level 2 background check is more of a marketing term used to indicate slightly more intensive checks.
+In most cases, a level 2 background screening is more of a marketing term used to indicate slightly more intensive checks.
 Level 2 checks will still need to abide by state laws, meaning they can go back forever in most states.

 How Far Back Does a Background Check Go in Georgia?